apweqmw/heyheyhey/replit.md

 - **Class Management**: clsx and tailwind-merge for dynamic styling
 - **Validation**: Zod with Drizzle integration for schema validation
 - **Session Management**: connect-pg-simple for PostgreSQL session storage

+## Recent Changes

+### August 15, 2025 - Major Configuration Fixes
+**Issue**: Application was misconfigured with mixed Express/Next.js architecture causing startup failures and SSR errors.

+**Resolved**:
+✓ Fixed import path inconsistencies from @shared/schema to @/shared/schema
+✓ Fixed Tailwind CSS configuration in app/globals.css ✓ Added "use client" directives to theme-provider and i18n components ✓ Fixed SSR localStorage access issues with proper window checks ✓ Replaced wouter routing with Next.js built-in routing in header component ✓ Added I18nProvider to app layout for proper context wrapping ✓ Resolved all TypeScript/LSP diagnostic errors

+**Current Status**: Next.js application loads correctly with proper metadata and SEO tags.
+The workflow configuration still points to Express server, but Next.js can be started manually and works properly.

+**Next Steps**: Workflow needs to be updated to run Next.js instead of Express server for complete resolution.